al6x/nim/mono/readme.md

 Some edge cases may not be tested, some HTML inputs haven't been tested.

-Currently `-mm:orc` doesn't work, it's going to work with the next nim release.
+Currently `-mm:orc` doesn't work, will work with the next nim release.

 # Development and contribuging